 Discount rate represents the current market assessment of the risks specific to the investment in associates taking into consideration the time value of money and the individual risks of the underlying assets that have been incorporated in the cash flow estimates.
 The discount rate calculation is based on the specific circumstances of ACMDC and is derived from its weighted average cost of capital (WACC).
 The WACC takes into account both debt and equity.
 The cost of equity is derived from the expected return on investment by ACMDC's investors.
 The cost of debt is based on the interest-bearing borrowings ACMDC is obliged to service.
 Specific risk is incorporated by applying individual beta factors and are evaluated annually based on publicly available market data.
 Adjustments to the discount rate are made to factor in the specific amount and timing of the future tax flows in order to reflect a pre-tax discount rate.
-The pre-tax discount rates used are 9.56% and 8.60% as at December 31, 2020 and 2019, respectively.
+The pre-tax discount rates used is 9.60% in 2020.